hpssjellis/my-examples-for-quantum-computing/README.md

 ## Gitpod of this Github at (right click open in new window, needs you to have a github login) https://gitpod.io/#github.com/hpssjellis/tfQuantumJs

 Note: This gitpod installs everything and autoloads the entire googleCollab in one file, which seems to work.
-The one file is A05train01.py
+The one file is called a01-mnist-small.py

 # Installation